 They’re a great way to break up your post’s longest sections.
 Every time you feel like you’ve been going on a while, add a break with a bucket brigade.

 If you read my posts, you’ll know that I have a very casual style of writing.
 It’s almost like I’m speaking to you.

-This style of blogging gets read, because every time you say “you” or “your,” you pull your reader into the discussion.
-Also, by using you’s and I’s, you can keep your content from looking like an essay.
+This style of blogging gets read because every time you say “you” or “your,” you pull your reader into the discussion.
+Also, by using you’s and I’s, you can keep the content of your web site from looking like a set of essays.

 Your blog posts aren’t academic papers.
 You can go easy with the style and you should.
 By making your posts conversational, you can draw your readers in and engage them better.

 GIFs, tweet boxes, polls, surveys, infographics: these elements aren’t as mainstream as images, but you see a lot of them.